ecklab/ecklab.github.io/index.md

      hspace="25"
      vspace="10"
      align = "left"
-     />[Julia Wapner](https://www.linkedin.com/in/julia-wapner-72b418199/) (2022) - Currently working as an Analytics Fellow with the Baltimore Orioles.
+     />[Julia Wapner](https://www.linkedin.com/in/julia-wapner-72b418199/) (2022) - Julia is currently working as an Analytics Fellow with the Baltimore Orioles.

 <br>